dev0cloo/dev0cloo/README.md

 - :speech_balloon: I’m working as a Web Developer and a Smart Contract Engineer contributing to both the Centralised and Decentralised web:earth_africa:

-- :telescope: Exploring Artificial Intelligence and Machine learning :robot:
+- :telescope: Exploring Machine learning in Algorithmic Trading :robot:

 - :zap: In my free time, you will find me on <a href="https://www.codewars.com/users/dev0cloo">CodeWars</a>:crossed_swords: